Mylan offers discounts on EpiPen amid wave of criticism

 She said one of the calls was to Senate Judiciary Committee Chairman Chuck Grassley (R-Iowa), who recently wrote a letter to Mylan asking for an explanation of big EpiPen price increases.

-(Reporting by Ransdell Pierson in New York, Ankur Banerjee in Bengaluru, Toni Clarke and Susan Heavey in Washington; Editing by Marguerita Choy, Alan Crosby and Bernard Orr)
+(Reporting by Ransdell Pierson in New York, Ankur Banerjee in Bengaluru and Toni Clarke in Washington; Editing by Marguerita Choy and Alan Crosby)